 Geniet van de beelden van deze prachtige bruiloft bij Chateau de Chantilly, gefotografeerd door Dusty Blue bruidsfotograaf Alexandra Vonk!

 Grace vertelt: “We love to travel the world, so we knew it had to be at an international destination.
 Otherwise, if we kept it local, we’d probably end up just going to city hall in NYC!

 Once we narrowed it down to France, we had initially thought we’d do it in one of the wine regions of France because we love wine, specifically wine from Bordeaux.
-Eventually we chose to get married at the Domaine de Chantilly.
+Eventually we chose to get married at the Chateau de Chantilly.

 The first time we saw pictures of the venue, it was aerial drone footage, we immediately fell in love.
 We were also looking at other chateaus in France and considered going down to the South of France.
 Ultimately we decided Chantilly was it for two reasons: